Suggestion: Watch the 5 minutes video tutorial before reading this article

-The Vietnamese Government has made it remarkably easier for foreigners to buy property since 2015, but you need to be careful prior to your purchase.
+The Vietnamese Government has made it remarkably easier for foreigners to buy property since 2015, but you need to be careful before your purchase.
 Make sure to hire a lawyer and that you will receive your ownership certificate (pink book) beforehand.

 Foreign investors pour money into places like Ho Chi Minh City, but other cities like Da Nang are on the rise.
-You should check the market carefully before making any investment decision.
+You should check the market carefully before making any investment decisions.

 I hope this article has been useful to you and wish you good luck with your property purchase in Vietnam.